MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 The SharePoint Mobile App is cross geo compatible and able to detect the site's new geo location.

-### SharePoint Flow 2013
+### SharePoint 2013 workflows

-SharePoint Flow 2013 will need to be re-published after the site move.
+SharePoint 2013 workflows need to be republished after the site move.

 ### Apps